 - Enhancement of interpretation of avalanche bulletins and weather reports

-- Recognition of basic clues of potential avalanche danger (the ‘5 Red Warning Flags’)
+- Recognition of clues to potential avalanche danger like the ‘5 AVI Warning Flags’, etc

 - Understanding the basics of planning and making informed choices in avalanche areas